 Repeat rows 4 and 5 until the knitting reaches from the base of your fingers to your wristline.

 Now switch tactics and think like a sock, think like knitting a sock, the heel of course.
 Your wrist is slimmer than your hand, so tighten up the stitches, not by decreasing or changing to smaller needles, but by slipping every other one.

 On the front side K1, slip 1, and repeat this all the way to the end of each row.

 On the back (wrong) side purl every stitch, including the slipped ones.

 Repeat these last two rows until you are satisfied with the wrist length of your fingerless mitts.

 K1, P1 for the last three rows and bind off all the stitches.

 To complete the project simply sew up the fingerless mitt on the inside of each wrist above and below your thumb.

-Then take them for a walk and enjoy the beauty of nature!
+Take them for a walk and enjoy the beauty of nature!